mkarodka/Coffee-Shop-Sales/README.md

   - The data includes key attributes like date, product categories, sales amount, quantity, and more.
   - Pivot tables are used to summarize the data by different dimensions such as time, product, and sales channels.
   - Dashboard provides interactive charts and graphs for better data visualization.

+## Data Source

+The data used in this project was sourced from [Maven Analytics Data Playground](https://mavenanalytics.io/data-playground).

 ## Key Features of the Project